kennethreitz/responder/README.md

 - WhiteNoise is built-in, for serving static files (this has yet to be built out, there's no templating or `static_url` yet)
 - Waitress built-in as a production web server.
 I would have chosen Gunicorn, but it doesn't run on Windows.
 Plus, Waitress serves well to protect against slowloris attacks, making nginx unneccessary in production.
 - GraphQL support, via Graphene.
 The goal here is to eventually have an embedded version of GraphiQL exposable at any route.

+## Old Ideas

+- Flask-style route expression, with new capabilities -- primarily, the ability to cast a parameter to integers as well as other types that are missing from Flask, all while using Python 3.6+'s new f-string syntax.

+- I love Falcon's "every request and response is passed into to each view and mutated" methodology, especially `response.media`, and have used it here.
+In addition to supporting JSON, I have decided to support YAML as well, as Kubernetes is slowly taking over the world, and it uses YAML for all the things.
+Content-negotiation and all that.

 ## Future Ideas